Painting from plants and flowers

 Are there any other costs?
 Is there anything I need to bring?

-Basic materials including plants and flowers will be provided.
+All basic art materials will be provided.

 When I've finished, what course can I do next?